What to Know About Mortgages For Land

 The repayment period can be between 10 and 20 years at the current interest rates.
 The exact terms are dependent on the lender involved in the loan.
 Quite often, these kinds of loans are used when someone is doing a commercial building project.

 It can sometimes be possible to get finance for the land from the business or person you are buying it from.
-If you are lucky enough to have this as an option, you can expect to need a big down payment, and the interest is unlikely to be competitive, however.
+If you are lucky enough to have this as an option, you can expect to need a big down payment, and the interest is unlikely to be competitive.

 Keep in mind if a seller is willing to finance the land purchase, they are probably interested in making it worth their while.
-That means making money than a higher interest rate than what you would expect to pay from a traditional land lender.
+That means making money at a higher interest rate than what you would expect to pay from a traditional land lender.
+A loan on land from the owner is probably going to be one of your more expensive options.

 Understand The Land You’re Buying

 For example, does the land have a sewer hook-up, or does it need a septic system to be installed?
 If it is the latter, the land expense can be substantial.
 Septic systems are not cheap, and the costs of installing one are highly variable.
-There are several things that can have a significant impact on the costs, including how high the water table is and the kind of existing soil.
+Several things can significantly impact the costs, including how high the water table is and the kind of existing soil.

 Septic systems are built according to these things.
 If you have a high water table, additional fill and soils will need to be brought in.
 If the existing soils are rocky, clay, etc, they will need to be removed and replaced with gravel.